-The creation of Atomic weapons had a profound impact on several aspects of American culture.
+The creation of atomic weapons had a profound impact on several aspects of American culture.
 This includes design, art, and architecture.
-During the Atomic age, which spanned the late 1940’s to about 1960, design was often characterized by nuclear science and the atomic bomb.
+During the Atomic age, which spanned the late 1940s to about 1960, design was often characterized by nuclear science and the atomic bomb.
 While many practiced duck and cover drills or constructing bomb shelters, others were channeling this new technology in creative design elements.
-For example, the 1949 wall clock designed by George Nelson.
-It was constructed to resemble a starburst design, inspired by innovations in atomic energy.
-It had with long wires protruding from the center circle and wooden balls atop the wires.
+For example, the 1949 wall clock designed by George Nelson was constructed to resemble a starburst design, inspired by innovations in atomic energy.
+It had long wires protruding from the center circle and wooden balls atop the wires.
 Further, many wallpapers of the period also reflected this atomic starburst design which numerous people decorated their walls.

 Clothing of the Future